 QuickBooks Online For Nonprofits may sound like a good idea.
 However, there are several things to be aware of.
-Many nonprofits and churches try hard to get it to work for them, but are unaware of the required workarounds to get the reports they need.
-Watch the video and you’ll see how it may not be the best choice for nonprofits.
+Many nonprofits try hard to get it to work for them.
+But they are often unaware of the required workarounds to get the reports they need.
+Watch the video to see how it may not be the best choice for nonprofits.

-In this video, we do an in-depth walk through how QuickBooks Online For Nonprofits tracks designated funds.
-We’ll then show you the steps you must take to get to your Cash Balance by Fund, Income Statement by Fund, and Balance Sheet.
+During this video, we do an in-depth walkthrough of how QuickBooks Online For Nonprofits tracks designated funds.
+We’ll show you the steps you must take to get to your Cash Balance by Fund, Income Statement by Fund, and Balance Sheet.
 Plus, we compare it to Aplos, a true fund accounting software made for nonprofits.

 What can true nonprofit accounting software do that small business accounting software cannot?

-Nonprofit accounting allows you to track designated money in multiple funds, and pull reports based on those funds to track income and expenses.
+Nonprofit accounting allows you to track designated money in multiple funds.
+Then you can pull reports based on those funds to track income and expenses.
 The ability to do all of this is called fund accounting.
-You can read a complete definition of fund accounting here.
+For more information, read a complete definition of fund accounting.